uzak/etymolog/README.md

 * SRC set's the `source` attribute for all following Relationships and Words.
 * LANG set's the default language.
-* TAG set's the tag to be applied.
-You can have several TAG directives.

 All directives are valid from the point where they are encountered until the end-of-the file.